limegimlet/covid_dataviz/about_data.md

 The goal is to give you more context beyond increasingly-alarming case numbers: Is that good or bad?
 Are we heading up or down?

-To that end (in case you haven't already noticed) theselots are all interactive: zoom in on a area to get more detail, or select just a few lines by clicking the legend.
+To that end (in case you haven't already noticed) these plots are all interactive: zoom in on a area to get more detail, or select just a few lines by clicking the legend.

 Oh, and mobile users: _please turn your phone **sideways**._